TEAM

 CALCULATOR INPUTS

-As part of earlier design system optimisation work, we had already refined input components at the atomic level.
-Because these components were already part of the design system, we were able to reuse proven input patterns.
+As part of earlier design system optimisation work, I had already refined input components at the atomic level and was able to reuse these proven input patterns.

+During the input field redesign, we conducted usability testing on loan calculators that were already live on the website.
 Insights from this work informed how users prefer to enter and adjust financial values.
-The testing had shown that:
+The testing showed that:

 -